 Livingston is a very small town located in the state of Tennessee.
 With a population of 4,071 people and two constituent neighborhoods, Livingston is the 145th largest community in Tennessee.

 The people who call Livingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Livingston include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Livingston include German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Livingston is English.
 Other important languages spoken here include Spanish and Korean.